grimmlabs/BarPepScripts/README.md

 ## cutadapt options

 **flanks**: The flanking sequences within the reads used to detect the barcode/peptide.
 Always in the format NNN...NNN, where NNN are the flanking nucleotides downstream and upstream of the barcode/peptide.
 The length of each flank is up to you, but 8 to 12 bp is recommended.
-The flanking sequences need to be in the same orientation as the reads are.
+Can be any orientation.

 **error_rate**: Allowed error rate for flanking region detection directly used by cutadapt.